-If you are reading this then you probably already know that a glacier hike is one of the must-do activities in Iceland.
-Summer or winter, a walk on the ice is an unforgettable experience.
-This practical guide should answer all your questions about glacier hiking in Iceland: when and were to go, what to expect, what to wear, and where to book the best glacier tour any time of the year.
-Find out!
+In this guide, we answer all the frequently asked questions about glacier hiking in Iceland: when and where to go, what to expect, what to wear, and where to book the best glacier hike at any time of the year.

 First, let me start by sharing a short review of our experience of the glacier walk we did on the Solheimajokull glacier in winter.
-Solheimajokull Glacier is only 2 hours drive from Reykjavik, and can easily be visited as a day trip from Reykjavik (check availability here).
-Alternatively, you can book a tour that starts at the glacier itself.
-Which is what we did – the glacier hike was a part of our 7-day winter road trip in Iceland.
+Solheimajokull Glacier is only 2 hours drive from Reykjavik and can easily be visited as a day trip from Reykjavik (check availability for this tour including a transfer here).

 Glacier hiking is a group activity.
 So unless you are lucky enough to book a tour on a very quiet day you will not be hiking on your own.
 Not that it matters much, there is plenty of ice for everyone ;).